 Handicrafts and arts and crafts

 What are “handicrafts”?
 In general, the term “handicrafts” refers to handmade products that have been individually designed to create a work of art or decoration.
-As artisans and craftsmen – those who earn their living making and selling handcrafted items – and as countless hobbyists who do it only for their own pleasure.
-Of course, there can also be a hidden advantage if you can make your own gifts instead of having to buy them.
-Handicrafts are deeply rooted in regional and ethnic cultures, so the particularities of what kind of objects constitute handicrafts vary widely around the world.
+As artisans and craftsmen – those who earn their living making and selling handcrafted items – and as countless hobbyists who do it only for their pleasure.
+Of course, there can also be a hidden advantage if you can make your gifts instead of having to buy them.
+Handicrafts are deeply rooted in regional and ethnic cultures, so the particularities of what kind of objects constitute crafts vary widely around the world.